kjosib/sophie/docs/explain/mechanics.rst

     Right now, there are only four hint-patterns.
     Kind of underwhelming I know, but the machinery works and is tested.

+* **Observation:** It's theoretically possible to tell the complete set of valid next tokens.
+  That might be a nice gesture.
+But it also might be information-overload.

 Scan Errors
 ------------

 The answer to a blocked scan is to present the next character as a token and let the parse-error machinery deal with it.

 Representing an AST Efficiently
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~